kloir-z/fortilogparser/Readme.md

 ## Output
 The script generates a CSV file in the same directory as the log file with the same base name.

-## Log File Format and Limitations
+## Log File Format Constraints
-The script expects each log entry to be in the format `key=value` or `key="value"`.
-However, the current implementation does not support escape sequences within the log file.
-Therefore, please be aware of the following limitations:
+The script processes log entries in the format `key=value` or `key="value"`.
+However, it is essential to note the following limitations regarding characters in keys and values:
-- **Double Quotes (")**: The script does not support escaped double quotes within values.
-Values should not contain unescaped double quotes as they may lead to parsing errors.
+- **Keys and Values**: Both keys and values should not contain spaces or special characters like commas (`,`), double quotes (`"`), or equals signs (`=`).
+These characters may cause incorrect parsing or formatting issues in the CSV output.
-- **Commas (,)**: If a value contains commas, it should be enclosed in double quotes.
-However, the script does not support commas within values that are not enclosed in double quotes.
+- **Double Quotes (") in Values**: Values containing double quotes should avoid as they might be misinterpreted.
-- **Equals Sign (=)**: The script uses the equals sign to separate keys from values.
-Keys or values containing equals signs may be incorrectly parsed.
+- **Commas (,) in Values**: Given that commas are used as separators in CSV files, values containing commas can disrupt the formatting.
+Therefore, it's recommended to avoid using commas within values.

-Users should ensure that their log files conform to these format requirements for proper parsing and conversion into CSV format.
+Ensure that your log files adhere to these constraints for accurate parsing and CSV conversion.

 ## Error Handling
 The script includes basic error handling for file not found and I/O errors.